Toyota: 1950s

-After the introduction of the Crown, Toyota began aggressively expanding into the export market.
-Toyota began shipping Land Cruiser knock-down kits to Latin America in November 1955, sending complete Land Cruisers to Burma (now Myanmar) and the Philippines in 1956 as part of war reparations provided by the Japanese government, establishing a branch in Thailand in June 1957, and shipping Land Cruisers to Australia in August 1957.
-Toyota established a production facility in Brazil in 1958, the company's first outside of Japan.
+After the introduction of the Crown, Toyota began aggressively expanding into the export market; the company entered Saudi Arabia for the first time in 1955 with Land Cruisers, following an agreement reached with Abdul Latif Jameel (founder of his company of the same name); Toyota also brought Land Cruisers into neighboring Yemen in 1956.
+In 1958, Toyota established a production facility in Brazil, the company's first outside of Japan.

-Toyota entered the United States market in July 1958, attempting to sell the Toyopet Crown.
-The company faced problems almost immediately, the Crown was a flop in the U.S. with buyers finding it overpriced and underpowered (because it was designed for the bad roads of Japan, not high-speed performance).
-In response, exports of the Crown to the United States were suspended in December 1960.
+Toyota entered the United States market in 1958, attempting to sell the Toyopet Crown.
+The company faced problems almost immediately.
+The company had to confront for the first time how its name sounded to native speakers of the English language; namely, "Toyota" has the English word "toy" in its first syllable.
+Toyota Motor Sales, USA's first sales administrator James F. McGraw bluntly told his new Japanese supervisors after joining the company in 1959: "'Toy' sounds like a toy and toys break".
+The Crown was a flop in the U.S. market, with buyers finding it overpriced and underpowered (because it was designed for endurance on the bad roads of Japan, not high-speed performance on the good roads of America).
+In response, exports of the Crown to the United States were suspended in the early 1960s in favor of the Land Cruiser and the Tiara.

-After Kiichiro's death, his cousin Eiji Toyoda would later become the leader of the company.
+After Kiichiro's death, his cousin Eiji Toyoda led the company for the two decades.
 Eiji helped establish the company's first plant independent from the Loom Works plant.
-He would go on to lead the company for the next two decades.

 1960s–1970s

 At the start of the 1960s, the Japanese economy was booming, a period that came to be known as the Japanese economic miracle.
 As the economy grew, so did the income of everyday people, who now could afford to purchase a vehicle.
 At the same time, the Japanese government heavily invested in improving road infrastructure.
-To take advantage of the moment, Toyota and other automakers started offering affordable economy cars like the Toyota Corolla, which would go on to become the world's all-time best-selling automobile.
+To take advantage of the moment, Toyota and other automakers started offering affordable economy cars like the Toyota Corolla, which became the world's all-time best-selling automobile.

 Toyota also found success in the United States in 1965 with the Toyota Corona compact car, which was redesigned specifically for the American market with a more powerful engine.
 The Corona helped increase U.S. sales of Toyota vehicles to more than 20,000 units in 1966 (a threefold increase) and helped the company become the third-best-selling import brand in the United States by 1967.
 Toyota's first manufacturing investment in the United States came in 1972 when the company struck a deal with Atlas Fabricators, to produce truck beds in Long Beach, in an effort to avoid the 25% "chicken tax" on imported light trucks.
 By importing the truck as an incomplete chassis cab (the truck without a bed), the vehicle only faced a 4% tariff.
 Once in the United States, Atlas would build the truck beds and attach them to the trucks.
 The partnership was successful and two years later, Toyota purchased Atlas.